-Aaron has extensive government and policy experience from his previous roles as a legal advisor to the US Congress and a lawyer for the White House on environmental and natural resources law and science policy.
-His representative clients include electric generating utilities and other major companies and trade associations in the energy, mining and transportation industries.
+Clients turn to Aaron when they face significant Clean Air Act regulatory matters.
+He has helped to resolve these matters before EPA, at the White House, and through his extensive litigation experience before the federal courts.
+Aaron’s previous roles as a legal advisor to the US Congress and as a lawyer for the White House help him provide insight and practical advice when counseling clients ranging from utilities to major corporations and trade associations in the energy, mining and transportation industries.

 Aaron is admitted to practice before the US Supreme Court and the US Courts of Appeals for the Third, Fourth, Fifth, Sixth, Eighth, Ninth, Tenth, and DC Circuits.
 He is also admitted to the US District Court for the District of Columbia.